CrimsonCloak/CrimsonCloak/README.md

         alt="Smug Tux holding Ubuntu installation CD" style="border-radius:30px" />
         <br>
 <p style="font-family: Roboto, cursive">
 Enthousiastic about Linux, Docker and a little bit of development on the side.
-Big supporter of everything open source, but not experienced enough (yet) to contribute to community projects as much as I would like to.
+Big supporter of everything open source, but not experienced enough (yet!) to contribute to community projects as much as I would like to.

 </p>